×

 When we asked people what advice they would give someone preparing to move to Arusha, they said:

 "Expats considering retiring in Arusha should be aware of several factors to ensure a smooth transition and enjoyable retirement.
 Firstly, it is essential to research and understand the visa and residency requirements, as retirees may need to apply for a residence permit or a retiree visa.
 Healthcare facilities in Arusha are limited, and expats may need to travel to larger cities or even abroad for specialized treatments.
 It is crucial to have comprehensive health insurance that covers medical evacuation if necessary.
 The cost of living in Arusha is generally lower than in many Western countries, but it is essential to budget for expenses such as housing, utilities, groceries, and transportation.
 Expats should also be prepared for potential fluctuations in currency exchange rates.
 Housing options in Arusha vary, and expats can choose between renting or buying a property.
 It is advisable to work with a reputable real estate agent to find a suitable and secure home in a good neighborhood.
 Safety and security should be a priority, as petty crime and theft can be an issue in some areas.
 Expats should take precautions such as installing security systems in their homes and being vigilant when out in public.
 The official language in Tanzania is Swahili, but English is widely spoken, especially in tourist areas.
 However, learning some basic Swahili phrases can be helpful for daily interactions and integrating into the local community.
 Arusha has a vibrant expat community, and joining social clubs or participating in local events can help retirees make new friends and connections.
 Networking with other expats can also provide valuable advice and support during the transition.
 The climate in Arusha is generally mild, with warm days and cooler nights.
 However, the rainy seasons can bring heavy downpours and potential flooding, so expats should be prepared for varying weather conditions.
 Transportation options in Arusha include public buses, taxis, and private cars.
 Expats should be aware that driving conditions can be challenging due to poorly maintained roads and erratic driving habits.
 Finally, it is essential to respect and adapt to the local culture and customs.
-Tanzanians are generally friendly and welcoming, but understanding local etiquette and traditions can help expats build positive relationships with their neighbors and the community," said one expat in Arusha.
+Tanzanians are generally friendly and welcoming, but understanding local etiquette and traditions can help expats build positive relationships with their neighbors and the community," commented one expat who made the move to Arusha.

 AGS Worldwide MoversAGS Worldwide Movers